Nearly 30 flood warnings issued as UK faces heavy rain but snow risk lessens

 National Highways said the A303 in Somerset was closed eastbound between the A37/A372 at Podimore and the A359 near Sparkford because of flooding, with no time estimated for when it would reopen.

-A Met Office spokesperson said a rain warning was also being considered for north-east England for Monday night into Tuesday morning.
+A yellow rain warning is also in place for north-east England from midday on Monday until 9am on Tuesday.

 Drivers have been warned they face “very treacherous icy conditions” in parts of the UK on Monday after another night of sub-zero temperatures.